teodorgross/awesome-ai/projects/librechat.md

 ## Use Cases

-**Enterprise Teams**: Deploy secure, private AI chat infrastructure with comprehensive user management, cost tracking, and compliance features.
+**Enterprise Teams**: Deploy secure, private Chat infrastructure with comprehensive user management, cost tracking, and compliance features.
 Ideal for organizations requiring data sovereignty and custom AI integrations.

 **Developers**: Build and prototype AI applications with extensive API support, custom endpoints, and code execution capabilities.
 Perfect for integrating AI into existing workflows and applications.